debridge-finance/debridge-launcher/README.md

   - npm i
   - node index.js

   Script will show new generated ethereum address, private key, password for keystore and keystore info.
-You need to copy pasword to `.env KEYSTORE_PASSWORD`, keystore info to /`initiator/keystore.json`
+You need to copy pasword to `.env KEYSTORE_PASSWORD`, keystore info to /`secrets/keystore.json`

 5. Put the keystore file under `secrets/keystore.json`.
 6. Store the password that decrypts the key from `keystore` in the .env file KEYSTORE_PASSWORD.
 7. Make your oracle-operator address to be whitelisted by deBridge governance (contact the DeBridge team for that)
 8. Contact deBridge team to get DEBRIDGE_API_ACCESS_KEY.
 Put it in .env
 9. Run the command `docker-compose up --build -d`.
+10. Do not delete any files in following directories:
+    - `./initiator/orbitdb`
+    - `./initiator/ipfs`

-10. If you want to start multiple instances on one server or one postgresql you can do this:
+11. If you want to start multiple instances on one server or one postgresql you can do this:
   - checkout or copy repo to new directory
   - change DOCKER_ID variable in .env
   - start as previously described

 # Add new chain support